 Your chargeback rate can enhance or harm your business.
 It'll depend on if your rate is near the 'high-risk merchant' benchmark, which affects how many credit card processing companies will work with you.
 It even impacts the charges you receive from these companies and will get worse if you don't manage chargebacks well.

 One solution is equipping merchants with real-time dispute resolution.
-That's one of several features the Sift Dispute Management product provides to merchants.
+That's one of several features the Sift Dispute Management system provides to merchants.
 It’s also wise to know how to analyze your data.
 You need to check if your chargeback rate is up to the standards of credit card processing companies.
 You'll face problems if your rate is over 1% of monthly transactions.

 Credit card processing companies are becoming more strict with chargeback rates.
 As a result, it can cause headaches for merchants who have a chargeback rate of over 1%.
 This post explains how to calculate your chargeback rate, helping you compare yours with the average rates of the businesses below.